-We’re excited to share that our innovative graphene biosensor assays are on track for a 2027 release, set to transform home-based infectious disease testing as mentioned in a recent article by 360Dx covering emerging economic and technological trends in the clinical diagnostic market.
+Innovative graphene biosensor assays to facilitate home-based infectious disease testing – as mentioned in a recent article by 360Dx covering emerging economic and technological trends in the clinical diagnostic market.

 360Dx: Grip Molecular Aims for 2027 Launch of Home-Use Graphene Biosensor Assays